LonelyRun/Shinsi2/README.md

 # Shinsi2

 An unofficial iOS app for E-Hentai / EX-Hentai.
 Fully support any sizes of iOS devices.
+Written in Swift 4.2.

 ![](Screenshots/top.jpg)